 Another way to track customer experience is through Google Analytics.
 Google Analytics has hundreds of ways to track the visitor traffic on your website and really see what pages interest them most.
 Google Analytics are also what my grandpa would consider Robots Inside Your Phone.
 However, these robots are very helpful in helping you create custom targeting ads in the future.

 Analytics isn’t just important to keep track of on Google.
 Facebook analytics and insights are important also.
 Facebook can give you similar analytics Google does, but specifically for ads, you run on Facebook.
 You can track click-through-rate (CTR), Reach, Engagement, and more to improve all aspects of your online ads.
 If you’re new to Facebook advertising or digital marketing in general, read up on How to Extend Traditional Marketing to Facebook.
 Starting digital advertising can be intimidating, and with adblockers, you may be wondering if it’s even possible to get through to the consumer!
 Well, what I say to that is don’t fear ad blockers.
 Sure, they can be difficult to get around, but they will just make you think outside the box and more creatively than before with your marketing strategy.
 Feel free to give Midwest Marketing a call at 605-716-5666 if you need any help with Internet, digital, and mobile marketing.
 We would be happy to help!

-The Kinda Complete Guide to Building Personal Customer Connections
+The Exceptionally Awesome Guide to Building Personal Customer Connections

 - Favorite Mom Moments